Submersible Pumps Cut Failure Rates, Maintenance Costs at Laundry Detergent Manufacturing Plant

 Submersible pumps to clear outdoor, mixed-use sumps of a wide range of materials, including rainwater, outdoor debris, defective product, water-dissolvable packaging and human waste at a detergent manufacturing facility.

 - Defective and rejected pods overwhelmed the centrifugal pumps previously in use, causing failures at an alarming rate.

-- Because the pumps ran on electricity, each repair call included a plumber and electrician, adding time and money to the repairs.
+- Because the pumps ran on electricity, each repair call included a pipe-fitter and electrician, adding time and money to the repairs.